mjrgh/PinscapePico/ExpansionBoards/FlasherPanel/README.md

 ## SMD parts

 This board uses SMD parts for the LEDs and resistors.
 Suitable LEDs are only available in SMD form, so there was no option to make this part any friendlier for hand-soldering.
 I chose to use the SMD resistors to keep the board flatter, to make it easier to mount to the flasher panel; through-hole parts always have little nubs that stick up from the back, which makes the board harder to mount flush.
-As SMD parts go, these resistors are quite easy to work with, because they're fairly large.

-You should be able to solder them by hand with a soldering iron and the same solder you'd use for through-hole parts, but if you have solder paste and a heat gun available, that's probably even easier.
+As SMD parts go, these resistors and LEDs are quite easy to work with, because they're fairly large.
+In fact, they're big enough that you can solder them with a conventional soldering iron, and that might even be a little easier than using solder paste and a heat gun (which is usually the preferred way to solder SMD parts).
+This technique worked well for me when I assembled a couple of samples of these boards:
-Just put a dab of solder paste on each pad, then position each resistor on top of the paste (tweezers help with that), pressing it down gently to make sure it sticks.
-Then hit it with the heat gun until the solder paste melts and turns shiny.

-To solder with a regular soldering iron, melt a little solder onto a pad, I think the easiest technique is to attach one pad first to lock the resistor in place, then solder the other pad.
-Melt a little solder onto the first pad, then, with the solder still liquid, move the resistor into position.
-Once it's positioned properly over both pads, let the solder cool and solidify.
-The first pad will hold the resistor in place, so now just heat the other pad and melt some solder one it to complete the job.
-You can use the same technique to attach the LEDs, starting with one pad to lock the LED in place, and then soldering the other pads one at a time.
+* Position the part (resistor or LED)

+* Use a piece of masking tape to hold the part in place, leaving one pad exposed for soldering

+* Solder the exposed pad

+* Remove the tape - the solder on the first pad should lock the part in position now

+* Solder the other pad(s)

+Make sure that the part is nice and flat against the board when you first tape it down, with all of the pads properly positioned, because the solder on the first pad will lock in this position once applied.
+When you remove the tape, the part should be securely attached by the first solder joint, so it should just be a simple matter of soldering the remaining pads.
+If the part isn't aligned properly when you remove the tape, just un-solder the first pad, remove the part, and try again from the first step.